 They often have to plead with the police and prosecutors, or spend money to file a challenge to asset forfeiture in civil court.

 In Michigan, police get to keep 100% of what they steal from citizens.

-According to Charmie Gholson, the leader of advocacy group Michigan Moms United who testified about asset forfeiture to a Michigan legislative panel, asset forfeiture encourages police to go after marijuana people and consensual “crimes” such as prostitution rather people who commit violent crimes such as rape, robbery, assault, and murder.
+According to Charmie Gholson, the leader of advocacy group Michigan Moms United who testified about asset forfeiture to a Michigan legislative panel, asset forfeiture encourages police to go after marijuana people rather than people who commit violent crimes.

 Another problem is that police do asset forfeiture even if there’s flimsy evidence that assets are connected to a crime, or that a crime has been committed at all.

 Of course, Ginnifer Hencey isn’t the only Michigan marijuana person who got robbed by police.